MyRandomShit/tech-progression/reference_materials/96_auditor.md

 Man in parking lot.

-Dark suit.
+Black trench coat.
+Fedora.
 Binoculars aimed at building.

-Small drone hovering beside him (dragonfly-like).

 Writing on clipboard.

-Next to him: Grey Mazda CX-30.
+Checked a silver pocketwatch.
+Noted the time.

 Dmitri blinked.

+How did he get there?
+Dmitri didn't see him arrive.

 Missile detonated.